lakshmankumar12/nixPowerToolNotes/mac_notes.md

 ### Dont use

+* b -> its bookmark shortcut in chrome
 * v -> its move/paste in finder
 * i -> its for chrome dev options.
 * f -> its for find in outlook & full-size in spectacle.